Promoting the participation of people with disabilities

 | || |

-Goal: To support the inclusion of deaf and blind children at a special school in Wonsan.
-This pilot project has several components designed to raise awareness about inclusive practices amongst teachers and other staff at the school for children with disabilities in Wonsan and eleven more schools in the Wonsan and Kangwon provinces.
-The project includes a vocational training component and regular seminars for head teachers.
+Goal: To support the inclusion of deaf and blind children in special schools across the country.
+This pilot project has several components designed to raise awareness about inclusive practices amongst teachers and other staff at the school for children with disabilities in Wonsan and five more schools in the Wonsan and Kangwon provinces.
+Vocational training is a key part of the project and regular seminars for head teachers and training for staff at the Department of Special Education.
+Renovation work at the school in Wonsan has been undertaken in order to improve conditions for students.

 Beneficiaries: Deaf and blind children at schools in the Wonsan and Kangwon province.